top of page

 EMBODIED-RELATIONAL THERAPY

-There are channels of relating and feeling that can be left untuned in talking therapies and Embodied-Relational Therapy - a relational body psychotherapy approach that my practice emerges from - looks to redress this balance, accounting for the wholeness of our experience; that we have minds, bodies and spirits.
-A core premise is that diligently throughout our lives our body registers, consciously or not, what the mind makes contact with and from this acknowledgement we can begin to explore movement, breath, habitual gestures and internal sensations - directly working with these body based experiences as well as being interested in how they express the way we think and feel.
+A core premise of ERT is that diligently throughout our lives our body registers, consciously or not, what the mind makes contact with and from this acknowledgement we can begin to take an interest in movement, breath, habitual gestures and internal sensations - directly working with these body based experiences as well as exploring how they express the way we think and feel.

-Although various therapeutic wisdom, philosophy and psychoanalytic thinking inform my approach to working with the body, it has also developed through my own embodied practices: I've spent over a decade practicing Brazilian jiu-jitsu, exploring how play and contact emerge in this art when trust develops, as well as through regular meditation, authentic movement and dance.
+Although various therapeutic wisdom, philosophy and psychoanalytic thinking inform my approach to working with the body, it has also developed through my own embodied practices: I've spent over a decade practicing Brazilian jiu-jitsu, exploring how play and contact emerge in this art when trust develops, as well as through meditation, authentic movement and dance.

 bottom of page